materiahq/materia-stripe/README.md

-# Materia - Addon Boilerplate
+# Materia - Stripe addon

-Starter kit to create a Materia Addon.
+Stripe addon allow you to add payment in your Materia application using Stripe.

 ## Features

-- Minimal server
-- Default addon view (Angular 6 + Angular Material)
-- **Custom setup dialog**
+- Subscriptions
-- Build system (@angular/cli + ng-packagr + TypeScript + Sass)
+- European VAT & Fixed VAT

 ## Installation from NPM

-In your Materia application, run `yarn add @materia/addon-boilerplate`
+In your Materia application, run `yarn add @materia/stripe`

 Restart Materia Designer